spiritedtechie/metrics-in-action/README.md

     mvn clean package

-4. Deploy the HTTP service stub to standalone deployments
+4. Deploy the HTTP service stub to standalone deployments folder

 5. Build the metrics-customer-api

     mvn clean package

-6. Deploy the metrics-customer-api WAR to standalone deployment
+6. Deploy the metrics-customer-api WAR to standalone deployments folder

 7. POST a customer via a REST client to